-As at 23 July 2020, The Group signed credit facility agreement signed with a local bank to obtain long term loan amounting to SR 1.357 million, as per Tawarruq formula in accordance with the provisions of Islamic Sharia for a period of fourteen Gregorian years, including a four-year grace period, with real estate collateral, which is subsequently mortgaged and a promissory note with the amount of financing, for the purpose of financing some real estate projects for the Group.
+As at 23 July 2020, The Group signed credit facility agreement signed with a local bank to obtain long term loan amountingat to SR 1.4 billion, as per Tawarruq formula in accordance with the provisions of Islamic Sharia for a period of fourteen Gregorian years, including a four-year grace period, with real estate collateral, which is subsequently mortgaged and a promissory note with the amount of financing, for the purpose of financing some real estate projects for the Group.
+Non of the facilities were used until the date of the report.